morphium/morphium.github.com/_posts/2012-02-20-mototaxi-riding.markdown

 title: Mototaxi Riding
 ---

 Some people say it is quite dangerous to trust them.
-When you agree to get on this kind of taxi, you kind of grant all your life to the person you never met before.
+When you agree to get on this kind of taxi, you put your life in the hands of a person you've never met.

-Anyway, this kind of transpartation is very common, if not the most common, in the capital of Thailand, and also well spread in cities of China.
+Anyway, this kind of transportation is very common, if not the most common, in the capital of Thailand, and also well spread in cities of China.

-Here I prepared couple videos, which I took while riding motorcycle taxis in Shanghai and Bangkok, respectively.
-Both videos were taken in January of 2012.
+I prepared couple videos, which I took while riding motorcycle taxis in Shanghai and Bangkok, respectively.
+Both videos were taken in January, 2012.

 ---
 ###Shanghai